-- To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle. - There is medicine to help with fever or pain.
-Check with your healthcare provider if you are not sure what medicine or dose to take.
-Follow the directions on the package.

-• Some people with health problems, such as a weak immune system, must call their healthcare provider if they get a fever.
-If you have been told to do this, call your healthcare provider even if you think the fever is from the vaccine.
+- To help with soreness and swelling, put a cool, wet cloth over the area where you had the needle. - There is medicine to help with a fever or pain.
+Check with your doctor or pharmacist if you are not sure what medicine or dose to take.
+Follow the directions on the package. - Some people with health problems, such as a weak immune system, must call their doctor if they get a fever.
+If you have been told to do this, call your doctor even if you think the fever is from the vaccine.

-Who should not get the Men-B vaccine?
+Who should not get the MenC-ACYW vaccine?

-You may not be able to get this vaccine if you:
+You may not be able to get this vaccine if:

-- have an allergy to any part of the vaccine - had a severe (serious) or unusual side effect after this vaccine or one like it
+- You have an allergy to any part of the vaccine. - You had a severe (serious) or unusual side effect after this vaccine or one like it.

-If you have allergies or have had a side effect from this vaccine, check with your healthcare provider before you get the vaccine.
+If you have allergies or have had a side effect from this vaccine, check with your doctor or a public health nurse before you get the vaccine.